ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 # Ethernet Frame Handling

-This document defines a tunneling mechanism that is conceptually an Ethernet link.
+This document defines a tunnelling mechanism that is conceptually an Ethernet link.
 Implementations might need to handle some of the responsibilities of an Ethernet switch or bridge if they do not delegate them to another implementation such as a kernel.
 Those responsibilities are beyond the scope of this document,